iseldacyn/dotfiles/pc/README.md

 Update 2: I no longer have xmonad installed because of its size, and difficulties emulating hyprland style multi-monitor setup.

-### scripts

-Bemenu configuration and other scripts to make things run on Wayland.
-Volume script for waybar also included.

 ### Hypr

 Hyprland but for X11.
-I think it's pretty cool and configured the Hyprbar to look nice (though only have single monitor support :( ).
+I think it's pretty cool and configured the Hyprbar to look nice (though it only has single monitor support :( ).

 ### Hyprland/waybar